 This fact has been confirmed by Frederick Vallaeys in which he states that Quality Scores on different devices do not affect each other.

-When you’re a brand new advertiser with no history, then Google does take the historic performance of certain keywords you’re bidding on (from outside you’re account), into consideration.
+When you’re a brand new advertiser with no history, then Google does take the historic performance of certain keywords you’re bidding on (from outside your account), into consideration.